Dynamics on fractals and fractal distributions: Introduction

-\end{thm} In light of the fact that there can be a strict inequality in Theorem \ref{thm:projection-of-SMs} (and also as is evident from the construction in that proof), dimension conservation can fail for USMs.
-Furthermore, it can fail in a rather dramatic fashion: \begin{prop} There exists a USM $\mu$ on $\mathbb{R}^{2}$ generating an EFD $P$, and such that $\dim(\mu)>1$ for $P$-a.e. $\mu$ the projection $\pi(x,y)=x$ is an injection. \end{prop} We are left the dual version of Problem \ref{problem:good-projections}: \begin{problem} If $P$ is a USM on $\mathbb{R}^{d}$ is it true that for $P$-a.e $\mu$, for every $\pi\in\Pi_{d,k}$ a.e. fiber $\mu_{\pi^{-1}(y)}$ is exact dimensional with $\dim\mu_{\pi^{-1}(y)}=\dim\mu-E_{P}(\pi)$? \end{problem} Finally, the same construction as in Proposition \ref{pro:dimension-conservation-counterexample} provides a counterexample to another question of Furstenberg.
-Following \cite{Furstenberg08}, for a compact set $X\subseteq\mathbb{R}^{d}$ define a microset to be a set of the form $B_{1}\cap T_{E}X$, where $E$ is a ball, and define a microset to be a limit of minisets, with respect to the Hausdorff metric on the space of closed subsets of $B_{1}$.
-The set $X$ is homogeneous if every microset is a subset of some miniset.
-For such sets Furstenberg constructed a CP-process on $X$ of the same dimension as $X$, and used this to show that, for linear projections, a dimension conservation similar to \cite{Furstenberg08} holds for $X$.
+\end{thm} In contrast, dimension conservation can fail rather dramatically for USMs: \begin{prop} There exists a USM $\mu$ on $\mathbb{R}^{2}$ generating an EFD $P$, such that $\dim(\mu)>1$ but the projection $(x,y)\mapsto x$ is an injection on $X$. \end{prop} See Section \ref{sub:non-conservation-example}.
+We are left the dual version of Problem \ref{problem:good-projections}: \begin{problem} If $P$ is a FD on $\mathbb{R}^{d}$, is it true that for $P$-a.e $\mu$, for every $\pi\in\Pi_{d,k}$ a.e. fiber $\mu_{\pi^{-1}(y)}$ is exact dimensional with $\dim\mu_{\pi^{-1}(y)}=\dim\mu-E_{P}(\pi)$? \end{problem} Finally, the same construction that proves Proposition \ref{pro:dimension-conservation-counterexample} provides a counterexample to another question of Furstenberg.
+Following \cite{Furstenberg08}, for a compact set $X\subseteq\mathbb{R}^{d}$ define a miniset to be a non-empty set of the form $B_{1}\cap T_{E}X$, where $E$ is a ball, and define a microset to be a limit of minisets, with respect to the Hausdorff metric on the space of closed subsets of $B_{1}$.
+The set $X$ is called \emph{homogeneous} if every microset is a subset of some miniset.
+For such sets Furstenberg constructed an ergodic CP-process of the same dimension as $X$ whose measures are supported on minisets of $X$, and used this to show that, for linear projections, a dimension conservation phenomenon holds for $X$.
 He also asked \cite{Furstenberg22001} whether this holds for smooth maps.
-The answer is negative: \begin{prop} There exists a homogeneous set $X\subseteq\mathbb{R}^{2}$ and a $C^{\infty}$ map $f:\mathbb{R}^{2}\rightarrow\mathbb{R}$ which is injective on $X$ (so each fiber is a singleton) and such that $\dim fX<\dim X$. \end{prop}
+In Section \ref{sub:non-conservation-example} we give a negative answer: \begin{prop} There exists a homogeneous set $X\subseteq\mathbb{R}^{2}$ and a $C^{\infty}$ map $f:\mathbb{R}^{2}\rightarrow\mathbb{R}$ which is injective on $X$ (so each fiber is a singleton) and such that $\dim fX<\dim X$. \end{prop}